reimagined/resolve/new-readme.md

 * 📄 [**API References**](https://github.com/reimagined/resolve/blob/master/docs/API%20References.md)

-The [**API References**](https://github.com/reimagined/resolve/blob/master/docs/API%20References.md) article contains options description: environment variables, configs and others.
+The [**API References**](https://github.com/reimagined/resolve/blob/master/docs/API%20References.md) article describes environment variables, configs, and other options.

 * 📄 [**Contrubutors Guide**](https://github.com/reimagined/resolve/blob/master/docs/Contributors%20Guide.md)

-The [**Contrubutors Guide**](https://github.com/reimagined/resolve/blob/master/docs/Contributors%20Guide.md) contains the development flow description for any contributors, basic rules and principles of commits checks.
+The [**Contrubutors Guide**](https://github.com/reimagined/resolve/blob/master/docs/Contributors%20Guide.md) describes the development workflow for any contributors: basic rules and commits checking principles.

 ## <a name="get-in-touch">**📢 Get in Touch**</a>

 Feel free to contact us if you have any questions!

-✉️ We'll glad to see your e-mails to **reimagined@devexpress.com**
+✉️ We are glad to see your e-mails sent to **reimagined@devexpress.com**.

-💬 Join us on [**Twitter**](https://twitter.com/resolvejs).
-We post interesting arcticles, announcements, make twitter polls about reSolve development and even have disputes about related technologies, so follow us!
+💬 Follow us on [**Twitter**](https://twitter.com/resolvejs).
+We post interesting arcticles, announcements, make polls about the reSolve development and talk about the modern web technologies!

 💻 We also have a [**Facebook**](https://www.facebook.com/resolvejs/) page, join us!

 📃 You can find our articles on [**Medium**](https://medium.com/resolvejs)

-❓ You are welcome with any your questions or enhancements in [**GitHub Issues**](https://github.com/reimagined/resolve/issues)
+❓ You are welcome with any questions or suggestions in [**GitHub Issues**](https://github.com/reimagined/resolve/issues)

-🔧 We'll happy if you became one of reSolve [**contributors**](https://github.com/reimagined/resolve/pulls)!
-Please, look at our [**Contrubutors Guide**](https://github.com/reimagined/resolve/blob/master/docs/Contributors%20Guide.md).
+🔧 Feel yourself capable to improve reSolve?
+Become one of our [**contributors**](https://github.com/reimagined/resolve/pulls)!
+Look through our [**Contrubutors Guide**](https://github.com/reimagined/resolve/blob/master/docs/Contributors%20Guide.md) and make a great Pull Request.

-⭐️ Don't forget about **GitHub Stars** if you like reSolve!
+⭐️ Remember to star our **GitHub** repository if you like reSolve!

 <br/>
 <br/>